 Specializing in historic Spanish style home Designs

 BEFORE Photo: When I arrived at this initial consult I was quite taken aback.
 Sometimes historic Spanish homes are fixer uppers and need a lot of work.
-This one was in it’s own special category:)
+This one was in a league of it’s own:) The investment group was well underway with a major renovation.
+In anticipation of a successful future sale, they sought ideas for how they could add details to improve their profit margin.

-I reviewed the plans and made recommendations for how to improve future curb appeal.
-ABOVE: the design concept included a Santa Barbara style chimney, plaster door surround, iron window grille, clay vents and copper gutters…
+I reviewed their plans and made recommendations for improving the curb appeal.
+ABOVE: My design concept included a Santa Barbara style chimney, plaster door surround, iron window grille, clay vents and copper gutters.
+For landscaping, design ideas included a centrally located fountain, olive trees and potted plants flanking the front door.
+I also suggested Santa Barbara sandstone rocks as inexpensive landscape borders, and flagstone with gravel for pathways.

 AFTER Photo: Everything turned out beautifully.
-Their team opted out of the plaster door surround idea, and instead went with a taller front door.
+Their team opted out of the plaster door surround idea, and went with a taller front door.
 Their general contractor and interior designer added a lot of their own personal touches throughout the project.
+As a collaborative team, everyone contributed wonderful ideas and talent.
+Together we created a very special home.

 Building Classic Santa Barbara Spanish style Homes

 Historically, local Santa Barbara Spanish homes were made with two coats of exterior plaster and then painted.
 This was the technique used in this renovation.
-Scroll to see construction photos.
+Other traditional details include incorporating terra cotta clay pipe attic vents, Tecate clay patio tiles and Spanish deco tiles.
+This small front yard landscape design included olive trees and a flagstone gravel pathway.

 To give the front façade of this historic home a decidedly modern twist, the interior designer chose a pair of contemporary wall lanterns and pin mounted black metal house numbers.
 There is something cool about combining old world, with modern… don’t you think?